desoladuminu/Lita_Capstone_Project-Documentation/README.md

   This projects uses two datasets:

   1. Sales Data: Contains details on sales transactions, including order dates, produtcs, quantities, unit prices, and regions.
-  2. Customer Data: Includes Customer dfemographics and subscription details, such as start and end dates, subscription type, and cancellation status.
+  2. Customer Data: Includes Customer demographics and subscription details, such as start and end dates, subscription type, and cancellation status.

   # Tools Used